Paramount MYT

 Motor-based encoders, On-axis absolute encoders

 The table below is the Paramount MYT packing list.
-For additional details, including shipping box dimensions and weights, see the Packing List section of the Paramount User Guide (please log in to view this document).
+For additional details, including shipping box dimensions and weights, see the Packing List section of the Paramount User Guide.

 Paramount™ MYT Robotic Mount German equatorial mount body.